 Advice from the headlines:

 - Your credit score is often the decisive factor in obtaining business financing.
-The SBA has some advice on how to improve it.
+The Consumer Financial Protection Bureau has some advice on how to improve your credit score.

 - For more info on business credit scores, Creditera has a great infographic that shows how these scores work and how the SBA uses them.